How to choose the perfect Tablet PC?

 In addition to the processors themselves, it is worth paying attention to graphic layouts, because these are the decisive ones when it comes to our impressions of playing in more demanding titles.
 The more advanced the graphics game is, the better GPU it needs, so that it can show the full details.

 By the way, it must be remembered that the processor is complemented with operational RAM, which in cooperation with the central unit is responsible for the speed and smoothness of operation of each device.
 The more RAM you have, the better the management of the programs will be, and thus the hardware work – the less problematic.
-In the case of Android devices, the minimum is 1GB RAM, with Windows – 2GB RAM.
+In the case of Android devices, the minimum but not recommended is 1GB RAM, with Windows – 2GB RAM.

 Battery – the greater capacity, the better.